 4. 1988 Horst Hahne $2 Coin

-Not all Australian coins worth money are going to set you back thousands, or should they?
-The first year run for the $2 coin (as designed by acclaimed sculptor Horst Hahne) bears the initials of the man himself ‘HH’ printed on the bottom left of the coin.
+Not all Australian coins worth money will set you back thousands, or should they?
+The first year run for the $2 coin (as designed by acclaimed sculptor Horst Hahne) bears the initials of the man himself, ‘HH’ printed on the bottom left.
 This was later removed from 1990 onwards.
-The Aboriginal man on the coin itself is said to be a Warlpiri-Anmatyerre loreman from the Northern Territory, Tjungurrayi, who was believed to be born around 1895 in the Tanami Desert, north-west of Alice Springs.
-According to sbs.com.au he was a survivor of the Coniston Massacre that took place in 1928.
+The Aboriginal man on the coin itself is said to be a Warlpiri-Anmatyerre loreman from the Northern Territory, Tjungurrayi, who was believed to have been born around 1895 in the Tanami Desert, north-west of Alice Springs.
+According to SBS he was a survivor of the Coniston Massacre that took place in 1928.

-While this coin has been seen listed at $10,000 it is indeed only worth around $10 in good condition because around 160 million were minted.
+While this coin has been listed at $10,000, it is indeed only worth around $10 in good condition because around 160 million were minted.

 Year minted: 2011